Vitis rupestris Scheele

 Origin - Native to the U.S.

 Other info. - This small grape can be found in the Ozark region of Missouri.
-The plant is probably the easiest of the Missouri grapes to ID because of its habitat, creeping stems, and broad leaves.
-The plant is usually about 1m tall or less but it can get taller.
-V. rupestris can be quite abundant on undisturbed gravel bars along Ozark rivers and streams.
+Beyond Missouri it is found in a band ranging from Texas to southern Pennsylvania, though it is considered uncommon nearly everywhere except for Missouri and Arkansas.
+The plant is probably the easiest of the Missouri grapes to ID due to its creeping habit and broad leaves.
+The nearly glabrous underside of the leaves contrasts strongly with the common summer and winter grapes (V. aestivalis and V. cinerea, both of which have densely pubescent leaf undersides).
+The plant is usually about 1 m tall or less but it can get taller.
+It can form large populations on undisturbed gravel bars along Ozark rivers and streams.